 Most California Fires Over 70% Contained As Ventura Firefighters Contend With Drones

 Firefighters continue to combat a fire northwest of Los Angeles, as most fires that ravaged California over the past two weeks are now more than 70% contained, according to the California Department of Forestry and Fire Protection.
-But reports of drones in airspace being used by first responders have slowed the response.
+But reports of drones in airspace that is being used by first responders have slowed the response.

-The outbreak of the Maria fire Thursday night added a new chapter in the state's ongoing struggles with destructive wind-whipped blazes, widespread evacuation orders and discontent over power shutoffs by the utility Pacific Gas and Electric.
-The situation has forced Governor Gavin Newsom to expand the state of emergency in Sonoma and Los Angeles counties to the entire state.
+The outbreak of the Maria Fire on Thursday night added a new chapter in the state's ongoing struggles with destructive wind-whipped blazes, widespread evacuation orders and discontent over power shut-offs by Pacific Gas & Electric.
+The situation has forced Gov. Gavin Newsom to expand the state of emergency in Sonoma and Los Angeles counties to the entire state.

-The Maria fire, near the cities of Ventura and Oxnard outside of Los Angeles, is only 20% contained after erupting on top of South Mountain and burning over 9,000 acres.
+The Maria Fire, near the cities of Ventura and Oxnard outside of Los Angeles, is only 20% contained after erupting on top of South Mountain and burning over 9,000 acres.
 Cal Fire has joined command with the Ventura County Fire Department and the county sheriff's office to fight the fires.
-The state has also secured a federal grant from the Federal Emergency Management Agency to assist the agencies, Newsom announced on Friday.
+The state has also secured a federal grant from the Federal Emergency Management Agency to assist the agencies, Newsom announced Friday.

-The utility company Southern California Edison said it had re-energized a power line near the area of the reported location of the fire 13 minutes before it started.
+The utility company Southern California Edison said it had reenergized a power line near the area of the reported location of the fire 13 minutes before it started.

 Two separate instances of drone flights disrupted water-dropping helicopters from attempting structure protection in the nearby city of Santa Paula, Ventura County Fire Department spokesman Mike DesForges said.